 Homeschooling through chronic illness is hard, but it can be done.
-I use a mixture of different curriculum like Abeka, Singapore Math, Time 4 Learning, Outschool, tutors and TONS of books.
+I use a mixture of different curricula like Abeka, Singapore Math, Time 4 Learning, Outschool, tutors, and TONS of books.

 If you are also homeschooling through illness, here are some quick tips to help.

 - Homeschool year-round.
 Yes, that’s a thing!
 By choosing to homeschool year-round I have the flexibility to stop when my body tells me to stop.

 - Take a half-day.
 I listen to my body.
 If my body tells me I need to rest, or I feel the sickness coming on, I split the lessons in half.